freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/vue/components/index.md

 });
 ```

-Now, when we create a `<feature-card>`, we can define a custom mehthod name to be called when `cardClicked` is fired:
+Now, when we create a `<feature-card>`, we can define a custom method name to be called when `cardClicked` is fired:

 ```html
 <div id="app">